I love microbes.

 In addition to microbes, I love food– and the intersection of food and microbes.
 I’m an avid cake baker and fermentation enthusiast, and food is often a theme in my science outreach activities— as founder of the Stanford Wine Society, and a volunteer with the UC Master Food Preserver program.

-And when I’m not doing science or food, I’m often dancing, or teaching dance.
+And when I’m not doing science, scholarships, or food, I’m often dancing, or teaching dance.
 I’ve spent several years training in competitive dancesport, and have held leadership roles with the MIT Ballroom Dance Team, Stanford Ballroom, and the Swing Devils of the Palouse.
 Whatever the style, I’m always happy to be your dance partner!